EOSC-FAIR4S/fair4s-framework/_role-profiles/data_service_provider/data_librarian.md

   -
     keyskill: fair_output_preparation_and_documentation
     description: |-
-      Your have expert knowledge of relevant (inter)national data and e-infrastructure services and provide advice on their alignment with current standards and resources available from the organisation to assist researchers in making their outputs FAIR.
+      You have expert knowledge of relevant (inter)national data and e-infrastructure services and provide advice on their alignment with current standards and resources available from the organisation to assist researchers in making their outputs FAIR.
 You ensure guidance and instruction is available on making data findable, and that standard solutions are available for cleaning data to make it actionable and interoperable for reuse.
 With in-depth knowledge of ethical and commercial constraints on data access, you monitor liaison with relevant professional services and systems across the organisation.
 You ensure expert advice is available on appraising and selecting data of value for reuse, and on good practice in managing software code, including versioning and documentation.
     level: expert
     support_providers:
       - Data steward